-While the hospital concerned itself with some public health questions, such as a survey of drinking water in 1969, nutrition was also a serious issue in a large, permanent settlement like Igaluit.
+While the hospital concerned itself with some public health questions, such as a survey of drinking water in 1969, nutrition was also a serious issue in a large, permanent settlement like Iqaluit.
 Food increasingly came from canned and other store-bought goods, rather than from hunts.
-The primary-care physician in Igaluit in the 1970s was Dr. Alex Williams, Zone Director for National Health and Welfare in the region.
+The primary-care physician in Iqaluit in the 1970s was Dr. Alex Williams, Zone Director for National Health and Welfare in Qikiqtaaluk.
 During a national study on nutrition, Williams pointed out the nutritional deficiencies among Iqaluit residents.
-The local newspaper Inukshuk wondered whether a hunters' co-op was needed and whether the game supply around Iqaluit would be sufficient to supplement diets with game.
+The local newspaper Inukshuk wondered whether a hunters' co-op was needed and whether the game supply around Iqaluit would be

+Stretcher case brought from Pangnirtung hospital to Frobisher Bay on board the C.D.
+Howe, July 1951 LIBRARY AND ARCHIVES CANADA sufficient to supplement diets with game.
 In 1975, a federal funding program for local economic development projects was considered to hire hunters to bring country food to Iqaluit.
 After extensive consultations, a not-for-profit community organization negotiated with three hunters to hunt seal for local families before deciding the project would be too expensive.
 Once again, the best that southern expertise and investment could offer was less than the unique conditions of northern life required.